reactjs/react.dev/content/docs/implementation-notes.md

   // ...

   unmount() {
-    // Call the lifecycle hook if necessary var publicInstance = this.publicInstance;
+    // Call the lifecycle method if necessary var publicInstance = this.publicInstance;
     if (publicInstance) {
       if (publicInstance.componentWillUnmount) {